Dunno-AI/shakescript/README.md

 ### 3️⃣ Validation & Refinement (via Gemini)

-#### AI Validation (`validation.py`)

--   Checks for timeline alignment, character consistency (location and motivation), and coherence in dialogue and tone.
--   Refines the story up to three times if inconsistencies are found.

 #### Human Feedback (`episodes.py`)

 -   Users can refine episodes via the `/refine-batch` endpoint.